FAIRDataPipeline/FAIR-CLI/docs/PROPOSAL.md

 # Proposal for an SCRC FAIR Data Pipeline Synchronisation Client Command Line Interface
-In the following document I outline a proposal for the synchronisation system `fdp` which aims to synchronise a local version of the SCRC FAIR Data pipeline registry.
+In the following document I outline a proposal for the synchronisation system `dante` which aims to synchronise a local version of the SCRC FAIR Data pipeline registry.
 Much of this plan proposes using commands which mirror those contained within the `git` interface.
 My argument for this is it is an interface familiar to many already and so easy to learn.

 ## Local cache
 I use the term "local cache" to refer to the mirror of the `.git` folder created when initialising a repository.
 My current understanding is that there is to be a folder `$HOME/.scrc` however this creates the following issues: